jacob-horton/personal-website/content/posts/2025/08-01-handrolled-auth.md

     <p class="!my-0">Code</p>
 </a>

-In this blog, I continue the series of making things from scratch - learning how to handroll my own authentication service.
+In this blog post, I continue the series of making things from scratch - learning how to handroll my own authentication service.
 The aim of this project was to learn how a typical authentication flow works and create a simple demo to be able to refer back to in the future.
 I explored methods to handle authentication and get around drawbacks, landing on a very common authentication pattern - using access and refresh JWTs.

 This exploration was inspired by a YouTube video I watched by Ben Awad about handrolling an authentication service.
 I would highly recommend watching [his video](https://youtu.be/CcrgG5MjGOk?si=iUyYPSdDm2SV5uA5)!

+I have included some code along the way for illustrative purposes.
+This code is written in Rust, but these principles should apply to any language.

 > Please do not take this as security advice - **only handroll your own authentication service if you know what you are doing**.